JayaLeein/JayaLeein/README.md

 -->

 - &nbsp;&nbsp;👀 &nbsp;&nbsp;Currently seeking a co-op opportunity in the field of programming from May to Dec 2024 (8 months for 2 terms).
-- 🔥🔥 &nbsp;A passionate freelance full-stack developer is currently studying at Algonquin College.
+- 🔥🔥 &nbsp;A passionate full-stack developer is currently studying at Algonquin College.
 - ✨✨ &nbsp;Love life, people.